rstudio/connectapi/README.md

 - `tag_page` Creates an html landing page for content given a `tag` based on a simple template.
 This html page can be deployed to Connect or hosted on a different CMS portal.

+- `audit_*` Functions for auditing different aspects of the Connect server including: content that has open permissions, what R versions are in use, what vanity urls are available, and non-default RunAs settings.

 *More utilities will be added.*